agile-lab-dev/witboost-snowflake-specific-provisioner/docs/HLD.md

 ### ACL management

 The permissions/ACL management is what materializes the permissions that are granted via the access request flow.
 The flow starts when a user requests access to an Output Port of a Data Product published in the marketplace.
 If the request is accepted by the Data Product owner, the Specific provisioner is instructed to update the permissions.
-Permission management uses Snowflake's grant system to allow view/table level access to the data based on the user's identity and/or groups.
+Permission management uses Snowflake's grant system to allow view/table level access to the data based on the user's identity, excluding groups as these are not supported by Snowflake.